From Casetext: Smarter Legal Research

 We start with the stipulations.

-On May 13, 2019, and again on June 23 and My 31, 2019, MOAC, Sears and Transform stipulated that the § 365(d)(4) deadline was extended - ultimately to August 31, 2019.
+On May 13, 2019, and again on June 23 and July 31, 2019, MOAC, Sears and Transform stipulated that the § 365(d)(4) deadline was extended — ultimately to August 31, 2019.
 The stipulations were legended: "Stipulation and Order by and Among Sellers, Buyer, and MOAC Mall Holdings LLC Extending Time Under 11 U.S.C. § 365(d)(4) for Lease of Nonresidential Real Property."
 In two of those stipulations, the parties stipulated that Mall of America was a shopping center.
 (See Bankr.
-ECF No. 4354, APX 4176 ¶ 4; Bankr.
+ECF No. 4854, APX 4176 ¶ 4; Bankr.
 ECF No. 4687, APX 4186 ¶ 4).
-And in another stipulation, signed on or around August 16, 2019, MOAC, Sears and Transform expanded that stipulation to say: "Mall of America is a shopping center and the Lease is a shopping center lease pursuant to 11 U.S.C. § 365(b)(3)" (Aug.
+And in another stipulation, signed on or around August 16, 2019, MOAC, Sears and Transform expanded that stipulation to say: "Mall of America is a shopping center and the Lease is a shopping center lease pursuant to 11 U.S.C. § 365(b)(3)."
+(Aug.
 16, 2019 Stip. ¶ 6) (emphasis added).
 MOAC argues that these stipulations constitute admissions that the Lease in this case is "true lease" and so is subject to § 365(d)(4), notwithstanding RPI (which decision is not mentioned in the stipulations).

-But the stipulations mean no such thing.
-Critically, the parties did not stipulate that the Lease was a "lease" that was subject to § 365(d)(4) - they stipulated only that it was a "shopping center lease" for purposes of § 365(b)(3).
+the Lease was a "lease" that was subject to § 365(d)(4) — they stipulated only that it was a "shopping center lease" for purposes of § 365(b)(3).
 As noted above, the Second Circuit carefully limited its "true lease" ruling to the deadline in § 365(d)(4); it said that the RPI lease was not a true lease for purposes of that section alone.
-Had the Court of Appeals meant to exempt a lease like the MOAC Lease from the ambit of § 365 altogether - from, for example, requiring that an assignee of the lease offer the landlord adequate assurance of performance - it could and undoubtedly would have said so.
+Had the Court of Appeals meant to exempt a lease like the MOAC Lease from the ambit of § 365 altogether — from, for example, requiring that an assignee of the lease offer the landlord adequate assurance of performance — it could and undoubtedly would have said so.
 The reasoning of RPI applies exclusively to the one provision in the Code that works a forfeiture to the detriment of the debtor and its creditors if the debtor fails to assume the lease within a specified time period.
 Nothing in the opinion precludes an agreement's being a "shopping center lease" for purposes of § 365(b)(3) but not being a "true lease" for purposes of § 365(d)(4).

 Because the MOAC Lease was a shopping center lease the adequate assurances of performance were heightened, but § 365 imposes adequate assurance of performance requirements on any assumption or assignment.

 It is of course true that the repeated stipulations extending time would not have been necessary if it were clear that the MOAC Lease was not subject to § 365(d)(4) as a result of RPI.
 However, that is not a question that answers itself; it is a question that can only be answered by a judge.
-I can, and I do, view the stipulations extending time as the kind of belt-and-suspenders thing that lawyers often do in order to preserve their rights.
-Transform and Sears gained no benefit or advantage by stipulating to the extension; postponing a deadline that had arguably already been satisfied simply meant postponing having to consider whether there was any such deadline.
+I can, and I do, view the stipulations extending time as the kind of beltand-suspenders thing that lawyers often do in order to preserve their rights.
+Transform and Sears gained no benefit or advantage by stipulating to the extension; postponing a deadline that had arguably already been satisfied simply meant post-poning having to consider whether there was any such deadline.
 Given the pace at which things were moving in the Bankruptcy Court, entering the stipulations was the safest course to pursue in the moment.
 I cannot read into them any concession that the MOAC Lease does not fall within the rule of RPI.

 But because only a judge could answer the ultimate question — is the MOAC Lease exempt from § 365(d)(4) under RPI — one must ask whether Sears (or Transform, which acted in lieu of the Debtor) was obliged to raise this issue at an earlier point in this lawsuit.